fcash-js/fcash-wallet-service/README.md

 See [fcash-wallet-client](https://github.com/fcash-project/fcash-wallet-client) for the *official* client library that communicates to FWS and verifies its response.
 Also check [fcash-wallet](https://github.com/fcash-project/fcash-wallet) for a simple CLI wallet implementation that relies on FWS.

-FWS is been used in production enviroments for [FcashApp Wallet](https://www.fcash.cash), [Bitpay App wallet](https://fcash.cash/wallet) and others.
+FWS is been used in production enviroments for [FcashApp Wallet](https://www.fcash.cash), [FcashApp Wallet](https://fcash.cash/wallet) and others.

 More about FWS at https://blog.fcash.cash/announcing-the-fcash-wallet-suite/